 The Angolan flag came into official use when they won their independence on November 11, 1975.

-The yellow color represents the country’s mineral wealth; while the red and black colors are believed to represent freedom or death.
+The yellow colour represents the country’s mineral wealth; while the red and black colours are believed to represent freedom or death.

-The blue represents water while the white-black-white bands represents pluralism/racial harmony.
+The blue represents water while the white-black-white band represents pluralism/racial harmony.
 It is also said to represent the stripes of the zebra which is the national animal of Botswana.

-The flag of Mauritania was adopted on April 1, 1959.
-It has a green field and an Islamic crescent and star symbols.
-The 2 colors- green and gold- stand for Pan-African ideals.
+The former flag which was adopted on April 1, 1959 was without the red bands.
+It had a green field and an Islamic crescent and star symbols.
+The 2 colours – green and gold – stand for Pan-African ideals.

-It is itself noted as one of the African flags that is void of Africa’s most used colors- red, white or blue.
+It was noted as one of the African flags that is void of Africa’s most used colours – red, white or blue but now, we cant say that anymore.
 The green is said to represent Islam which is the major religion in the country.
 It also stands for a bright future, and growth.